 - (iii) Realise other assets than those referred to in (ii) above, to the extent that Pareto holds a security interest or other right to obtain settlement from such assets.
-The Client accepts, and is deemed to have consented to, a forced sale being effected through an independent broker. - (iv) Set off any amounts that are, or may become, owing to Pareto or any other undertaking forming part of the same group as Pareto from the Client, hereunder any claims for brokerage fees, tax disbursements, interest claims, etc., as well as any expenses or losses resulting from the Client's breach of one or more of his or her obligations towards Pareto, against any amounts that are owing to the Client from Pareto or any other undertaking forming part of the same group as Pareto, irrespective of whether the claims are in the same or different currencies.
-Foreign currency claims are converted to EUR at the market rate as per the date of the breach of contract. - (v) Take any steps, for the account and risk of the Client, that Pareto deems necessary to meet or reduce any loss or liability resulting from agreements concluded for or on behalf of the Client, hereunder the reversal of transactions.

-- (vi) If the Client fails to deliver the agreed instruments or amounts, hereunder fails to deliver the financial instruments or the shares in limited partnerships or in internal partnerships to Pareto at the agreed time, Pareto may immediately make cover purchases or borrow financial instruments or shares in limited partnerships or in internal partnerships for the account and risk of the Client in order to meet its delivery obligation towards the purchaser.
+The Client accepts, and is deemed to have consented to, a forced sale being effected through an independent broker. - (iv) Close all positions that are subject to the furnishing of collateral and/or margin requirements, as well as perform close-out netting of outstanding transactions in foreign currency and derivatives. - (v) Set off any amounts that are, or may become, owing to Pareto or any other undertaking forming part of the same group as Pareto from the Client, hereunder any claims for brokerage fees, tax disbursements, interest claims, etc., as well as any expenses or losses resulting from the Client's breach of one or more of his or her obligations towards Pareto, against any amounts that are owing to the Client from Pareto or any other undertaking forming part of the same group as Pareto, irrespective of whether the claims are in the same or different currencies.
+Foreign currency claims are converted to NOK at the market rate as per the date of the breach of contract. - (vi) Take any steps, for the account and risk of the Client, that Pareto deems necessary to meet or reduce any loss or liability resulting from agreements concluded for or on behalf of the Client, hereunder the reversal of transactions. - (vii) If the Client fails to deliver the agreed instruments or amounts, hereunder fails to deliver the financial instruments or the shares in limited partnerships or in internal partnerships to Pareto at the agreed time, Pareto may immediately make cover purchases or borrow financial instruments or shares in limited partnerships or in internal partnerships for the account and risk of the Client in order to meet its delivery obligation towards the purchaser.
 Pareto may likewise take any measures Pareto deems necessary to reduce the loss or liability resulting from the Client's breach of any agreement concluded with Pareto, and may hereunder take any measures to reduce the risk of loss relating to changes in foreign exchange rates, interest rates, as well as other rates or prices to which the Client's trading relates.
-The Client shall reimburse any loss incurred by Pareto, with the addition of late payment interest and any fees and expenses. - (vii) Pareto shall, for issues where Pareto is a place of subscription, have the right to pay to the issuer any subscription amount on which the Client has defaulted.
-Pareto shall in such cases hold a security interest in the securities subscribed and paid for, and may retain and sell such securities for the account and risk of the Client. - (viii) Pareto may claim the reimbursement of all costs and losses incurred by Pareto as the result of the breach of contract on the part of the Client, hereunder, but not limited to, any trading loss from cover transactions or transaction reversals, any expenses incurred in the borrowing of financial instruments, any interest, any loss resulting from changes in foreign exchange rates, interest rates, etc., as well as any other late payment or delivery penalties.
+The Client shall reimburse any loss incurred by Pareto, with the addition of late payment interest and any fees and expenses. - (viii) Pareto shall, for issues where Pareto is a place of subscription, have the right to pay to the issuer any subscription amount on which the Client has defaulted.
+Pareto shall in such cases hold a security interest in the securities subscribed and paid for, and may retain and sell such securities for the account and risk of the Client. - (ix) Pareto may claim the reimbursement of all costs and losses incurred by Pareto as the result of the breach of contract on the part of the Client, hereunder, but not limited to, any trading loss from cover transactions or transaction reversals, any expenses incurred in the borrowing of financial instruments, any interest, any loss resulting from changes in foreign exchange rates, interest rates, etc., as well as any other late payment or delivery penalties.